mikekeith52/scalecast/README.md

 **The following contributions are needed (contact mikekeith52@gmail.com)**
 1. Documentation moved to a proper website with better organization
 2. Built-in smoother for more accurate results (possibly from [tsmoothie](https://github.com/cerlymarco/tsmoothie))
-2. Confidence intervals for all models (need to be consistently derived and able to toggle on/off or at different levels (95%, 80%, etc.)
+2. Confidence intervals for all models (need to be consistently derived and able to toggle on/off or at different levels: 95%, 80%, etc.)
 3. More built-in feature analysis
 4. More examples, blog posts, and getting the word out
 5. Error/issue reporting